 I first learned about the Little Free Library shortly after returning from our West Texas road trip in the spring.
-By chance, I saw a report on NBC World news Our Mobile Little Free Libraryand quickly looked up the web site for the library.
+By chance, I saw a report on NBC World news Our Mobile Little Free Library and quickly looked up the library's web site.
 The concept of creating small community libraries totally intrigued me, and soon I found myself building one of my own.
-This library would have a slightly different twist: It would be a Mobile Little Free Library which we would take with us on our trips.
+This library would have a slightly different twist: It would be a Mobile Little Free Library, which we would take with us on our trips.

-So with the library built and stocked, we gave it a test run our next road trip.
+So with the library built and stocked, we gave it a test run for our next road trip.
 On this trek, we visited about four Texas State Parks over a few weeks.
-At the first park, although not terribly crowded, it received much attention.
-There, after a little girl stopped by with her mother, we realized that we needed to have some children's books in the library.
-Next morning they visited again, this time donating a couple of children's books.
+At the first park, although not terribly crowded, the library received much attention.
+After a little girl stopped by with her mother, we realized that we needed to have some children's books in the library.
+The next morning they visited again, this time donating a couple of children's books.
 Overall the experience of this trip encouraged us to take our mobile library on future travels.

-So the next planned trip was what we called “Our Summer Adventure", which took us up to the Northwest, then across to upper Michigan, and back home though the Midwest.
+So the next planned trip was what we called “Our Summer Adventure,” which took us up to the Northwest, then across to upper Michigan, and back home through the Midwest.
 The library and a small pack of extra books made the journey also.

 My final thoughts are that I still am intrigued with the concept, although I read most of my books with a Kindle app on my iPad.
 On this trip, I've learned that many other RV'ers also read their books digitally.
 I have wondered if we stayed at locations longer, maybe several weeks at a time, that the library would have been used more.
-Or, if we stayed at places where there were more full timers (people who live in their RVs).
+Or if we stayed at places where there were more full-timers (people who live in their RVs).
 Will our mobile library make future trips?
 The jury is still out on that one.
-I would like to think so.
+I want to think so.

 All submitted comments are subject to approval.
 Comments date format is: day/month/year.